 This walk begins at the car park on Clay Bank Road and climbs Hasty Bank using the Cleveland Way National Trail.
 From the summit there are wonderful views of the Tees Valley and the nearby Roseberry Topping and Urra Moor.
 The route then descends on an adjacent footpath, passing Hasty Bank Farm before arriving back at the car park.
 This is a challenging walk but the footpaths are generally good and you are rewarded with truly wonderful views of the North York Moors for most of the way.

-The Lyke Wake Walk also passes the stones.
-The challenging walk crosses is a complete crossing of the North Yorkshire Moors from west to east.
+The long distance Lyke Wake Walk passes the stones.
+The challenging walk is a complete crossing of the North Yorkshire Moors from west to east.

 The Urra Moor walk also starts from the Clay Bank car park so you could pick this up and head to Round Hill, the highest point on the North York Moors.